 I have received support for my research from the National Science Foundation, the United States Institute of Peace, the United States Agency for International Development, the Carnegie Corporation of New York, the Rotary Foundation, the Kellogg Institute for International Studies at the University of Notre Dame and the University of Geneva.
 I also serve as a consultant to international peacebuilding organizations such as International Alert, Conciliation Resources and the United States Institute of Peace where I was a Senior Jennings Randolph Fellow.

-Prior to arriving at George Mason, I was a faculty member at the University of Notre Dame’s Kroc Institute for International Peace Studies where I taught undergraduate and graduate courses and served as the Associate Director of the PhD program in Peace Studies.
+Prior to arriving at Brandeis, I was an assistant professor of Conflict Analysis and Resolution at George Mason University’s School for Conflict Analysis and Resolution (S-CAR).
+Previous to my position at GMU, I was a faculty member at the University of Notre Dame’s Kroc Institute for International Peace Studies where I taught undergraduate and graduate courses and served as the Associate Director of the PhD program in Peace Studies.
 Before entering academia, I worked for several NGOs on the worldwide campaign to stop the spread of illicit small arms and light weapons.
 This enabled me to work closely with civil society and international organizations to experience first hand the challenges confronting human security today.
 These experiences led me to my current scholarly work which is situated in villages and neighborhoods affected by conflict, mainly in Latin America and sub-Saharan Africa where I have conducted extensive fieldwork in Colombia and Uganda.

 “As a scholar and practitioner my work goes beyond the University, which means that my research goal is to impact policy, practice and people through academic inquiry.”